Harshal2502/todoList/README.md

 # todoList

-A simple todo List with Embedded JavaScript
+A beautiful Todo List website with multiple page support and database connectivity, made with Node + Express and EJS